brokkr/poca/README.md

 cronjob compatibility, error logging prefs, etc.

 ####Future plans
-* 0.3: Push to master branch of new architecture.
-Basic functionality supported (i.e. no metadata manipulation, basic silent and non-silent downloads, file logging)
+* 0.4: Python 3 port
-* 0.3.1: Revised output handling, debug output option, awareness of info- error-critical levels
+* 0.4.1: Revised output handling, debug output option, awareness of info- error-critical levels
-* 0.4: ID3 tagging reimplemented using mutagen.
+* 0.5: ID3 tagging reimplemented using mutagen.

 ###Installing
-To install to /usr/local simply do
+To install to simply do

+    sudo python3 ./setup.py install (on 0.4 or later)
+    or
-    sudo python2 ./setup.py install
+    sudo python2 ./setup.py install (on 0.3 or earlier)

 Running 'poca' on a fresh install (no configuration) will place a copy of the example configuration in ~/.poca.
 The man page is put in 'share/man/man1',